1887

 Pain on i.m., s.c. injection

-Potentially useful drugs for the treatment of feline mycobacterial disease.
-Second-line treatments for tuberculosis should be reserved for resistant infections.
-Ensure all aspects of cascade prescribing have been considered before using drugs only authorized for human use.
-Data from Kaufman , 1995; Gelatt , 2001; Bennett, 2007; Sieber-Ruckstuhl , 2007.
-FLS = feline leprosy syndrome; MAC =-intracellulare complex; NTM = non-tuberculous mycobacteria; TB = tuberculosis.The authors do not recommend enrofloxacin as it has been associated with retinal degeneration; other than the newer fluoroquinolones (pradofloxacin and moxifloxacin), most others are not effective against MAC infections.
-These drugs may cause potentially serious side effects (e.g. hepatotoxicity or nephrotoxicity); it is advisable to monitor use closely, including routine haematology and serum biochemistry 2 weeks after starting treatment and again following any change in the cat’s demeanour. and some NTM, potentially including MAC infections, can have inducible resistance genes to macrolides, meaning they appear susceptible but are resistant ; where possible (limited by GI signs), use higher doses to reduce the risk of resistance.
-Particularly useful when treating MAC infections.
-Not effective against infection.
-Can be difficult to obtain.
-Give with food or give water after the medication to avoid oesophageal injury.
+FLS = feline leprosy syndrome; MAC = complex; NTM = non-tuberculous mycobacteria; TB = tuberculosis; = use enrofloxacin in the cat if at all avoidable as it has been associated with retinal degeneration; = these drugs may cause potentially serious side effects (e.g. hepatotoxicity or nephrotoxicity) – it is advisable to monitor use closely, including routine haematology and serum biochemistry 2 weeks after starting treatment and again following any change in the cat’s demeanour; = MAC infections can have inducible resistance genes to macrolides, meaning they appear susceptible but are resistant – where possible (limited by GI signs), use higher doses to reduce the risk of resistance; = particularly useful when treating MAC infections; = not effective against infection; = can be difficult to obtain; = give with food or give water after the medication to avoid oesophageal injury (alternatively, use monohydrate over hyclate formulations).

 Mycobacterial species Susceptibility Generally resistant